Group Testing: An Information Theory Perspective: Universality and counting defectives

 On the other hand, if the number of defectives is known to be upper bounded by some known value $k^*$, then under Bernoulli testing with $p = 1/k^*$, the analysis of COMP (see the Appendix to Chapter \ref{ch:introduction}) leads to vanishing error probability with $T = O(k^* \log n)$ tests, even if the true value of $k$ is much smaller than $k^*$.
 More specifically, this can be seen by setting $p = 1/k^*$ in \eqref{eq:COMPprob}, upper bounding $k \le k^*$, and continuing the analysis with $k^*$ in place of $k$.
 Therefore, we still have guarantees on the performance when only an upper bound on $k$ is known, but we pay a penalty in the number of tests if that bound is loose.

+We note that a more general notion of universality could be taken with respect to the \emph{prior distribution} of defectives, which in general may be non-uniform, may exhibit correlation or clustering structure, and so on (see Section \ref{sec:prior} for an overview).
+However, universality with respect to such priors is likely to be significantly more challenging compared to universality with respect to the number of defectives alone, and we are unaware of any existing works attempting this in group testing.

-The above notion of universal group testing can be viewed as a counterpart to information-theoretic problems of universal source coding, where one does not have access to the underlying distribution of the source.
+Broadly speaking, the above notions of universal group testing can be viewed as a counterpart to information-theoretic problems of universal source coding, where one does not have access to the underlying distribution of the source.
 A prominent example of an adaptive universal source coding algorithm is that of Lempel and Ziv, which achieves asymptotically optimal compression for any stationary ergodic source by parsing strings into trees (e.g., see \cite[Chapter 13]{cover}, \cite[Section 6.4]{mackay}).

-Of course, there may be uncertainty regarding the group testing setup in a broader sense than simply a lack of knowledge of the number of defectives $k$.
-For example, in the noisy settings of Chapter \ref{sec:noisy}, we may lack information regarding the parameters of the particular group testing model, or even which model applies.
-The problem of decoding with no knowledge of the model was referred to as `blind group testing' in the recent work of Huleihel \etal~\cite{huleihel}, who proved universal variants of the information-theoretic joint and separate decoding rules (see Sections \ref{sec:noisy} and \ref{sec:separate} respectively).
+There may also be uncertainty regarding the group testing setup in other senses beyond those discussed above.
+In particular, in the noisy settings of Chapter \ref{sec:noisy}, we may lack information regarding the parameters of the particular noise model, or even which model applies.
+The problem of decoding with no knowledge of the noise model was referred to as `blind group testing' in the work of Huleihel, Elishco, and M\'edard \cite{huleihel}, who proved universal variants of the information-theoretic joint and separate decoding rules (see Sections \ref{sec:noisy} and \ref{sec:separate} respectively).
 In the sparse regime with $\alpha \to 0$, they show that their decoders achieve the same asymptotic performance as when the channel is known.
 An earlier work of Malyutov and Sadaka \cite{Mal98} showed such a result in the very sparse regime $k = O(1)$.

 Again, we can connect this with classical information-theoretic results, namely, for the problem of universal channel coding.
 Here a transmitter seeks to send a message over a noisy channel, despite not having precise channel statistics other than a guarantee that its capacity exceeds the transmission rate.
 The maximum empirical mutual information decoder (e.g., see \cite[p.~100]{csiszarkorner}) is the most well-known decoding method for this scenario, and such a decoder was in fact adopted for group testing in \cite{Mal98}.
 The decoder adopted in \cite{huleihel} is slightly different, but still based on empirical probability measures.